Penn Traffic: P&C Foods

-P&C Foods began in 1944 as the Producers and Consumers food cooperative in Ithaca, New York as a way for farmers in Upstate New York to get their products to market efficiently.
-Until 2010, Penn Traffic operated 70 P&C supermarkets serving the Syracuse metropolitan area as well as many other communities in upstate New York, Vermont, New Hampshire and Pennsylvania.
+P&C Foods began in 1944 as the Producers and Consumers food cooperative in Ithaca, New York, as a way for farmers in upstate New York to get their products to market efficiently.
+Until 2010, Penn Traffic operated 70 P&C supermarkets serving the Syracuse metropolitan area and other communities in upstate New York, Vermont, New Hampshire, and Pennsylvania.
 P&C was also a major wholesaler in upstate New York; from its Syracuse warehouse, the company served 99 independent supermarkets in central New York, the majority of which still operate under the Big M franchise trade name.

-In 1997 a new ballpark for the Syracuse Chiefs opened.
-Penn Traffic owned the naming rights for nine baseball seasons of P & C Stadium.
-The last 'P&C Foods' branded grocery store closed on January 21, 2012 in Bath, NY when the building was sold to Moran Foods, Owner of Save-A-Lot by order of the FTC.
+In 1997, a new ballpark for the Syracuse Chiefs opened as P&C Stadium.
+Penn Traffic owned the naming rights for nine baseball seasons.

+The last P&C Foods branded grocery store closed on January 21, 2012, in Bath, New York, when the building was sold to Moran Foods, owner of Save-A-Lot, by order of the FTC.
+The P&C name survives today in Cortland and Ithaca under new owners.